Football League First Division: Trophy and players' medals

 The Football League First Division trophy was first awarded in 1891, and was presented to the winners through to 1992.

 The Football League First Division trophy was temporarily retired in 1983-84 through to 1985-86 and replaced by League sponsors Canon's very own trophy.

 As of the 1947–48 season, making seven appearances for their club during the season was not enough for a player to qualify for a winners medal.

 As of the 1975–76 season, players had to make 14 appearances for their club during the season in order to qualify for a winners medal.

 First Division champions

-The Football League First Division between 1888 and 1992 was the top tier in English football.
+The Football League First Division between 1888 and 1992 was the highest tier in English football.